timofeysie/loranthifolia/README.md

 Using the latest alpha for Ionic 4, this project is to create a simple demo app to compare with a React Native app.
 The app will parse WikiData and Wikipedia for a list of content and provide a master detail view of the results.

+Hakea loranthifolia is of the genus Hakea native to an area in the Wheatbelt region of Western Australia.
+It typically grows to a height of 2 to 3 metres (7 to 10 ft).
+It blooms from August to September and produces white flowers.

 ## Work flow